-Multi-disciplinary Inclusion Action Team (MIAT) (formerly known as Special Needs Accomodation Process): The Multi-disciplinary Inclusion Action Team is a multidisciplinary group that explores installation child care and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/ psychological conditions.
-The team recommends child care and youth supervision placement and determines reasonable accommodations and availability of services to support child/youth needs.
+Multi-disciplinary Inclusion Action Team (MIAT): The MIAT is a multidisciplinary group that explores installation child care and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
+The team determines child care and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
 Parent participation is crucial to the success of the MIAT.

 Special Diet: Children/youth with life threatening food allergies or special dietary needs must provide a statement from their health care provider specifying (1) which foods the child cannot consume, (2) the resulting allergic reaction if ingested and (3) if applicable, any allowable food substitutions.
 Children/youth may not be eligible for services without appropriate documentation.
 Children/youth who have special diets due to religious reasons must have a representative from their religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+Special Diet Statements can be recertified annually for 2 additional years if no changes.
 For more information, please contact Parent Central Services.